slavniyteo/upgraded-octo-funicular/README.md

-appropriately publish on each copy an appropriate copyright notice;
+receive it, in any medium, provided that you conspicuously and appropriately publish on each copy an appropriate copyright notice;
 keep intact all notices stating that this License and any non-permissive terms added in accord with section 7 apply to the code;